adamh1223/regex-tutorial/gist-template.md

 The | (or) Operator is used if you are looking for a character OR another character, and you want either to match.
 In the expression /(t|T)he/g , you want either a lowercase t or an uppercase t to match.

+    The basic syntax of the | operator is: pattern1|pattern2

+Let's take a look at an example use case for the or operator:

+    let text = "The cat sat on the mat.";
+    let regex = /cat|dog/;
+    console.log(text.match(regex)); // ["cat"]

+    This regex matches either "cat" or "dog".
+In the given text, it matches "cat".

+The or operator also comes in handy when looking for any of a group of patterns.
+Here is an example demonstrating this:

+    let text = "I like apples and oranges.";
+    let regex = /I like (apples|bananas|oranges)/;
+    console.log(text.match(regex)); // ["I like apples", "apples"]

+    Here, the regex matches the phrase "I like " followed by either "apples", "bananas", or "oranges".
+In the text, it matches "I like apples".

 ### Character Classes

 Character classes are ways to search using special characters.
 The special characters have different search filters and can be used to specify your search.
 If you want to use a special character without it being a character class, and you are searching for, say, a period, then you can use the \ to escape the character.
 By using \. you are letting it know that you are actually searching for a period, not using the period as a character.